esteinig/thicket/README.md

 This template will be used for `nf-core` release of Thicket.
 Uses Python libraries Click and Bioython.
 Dependencies distributed through BioConda.

-## Credits

-This pipeline was written by Eike Steinig ([esteinig](https://github.com/esteinig)) as part of an initiative to study dingo populations using high density genomic data in collaboration with Kyall Zenger at James Cook University and Herman Raadsma at the University of Sydney.

 ## Dependencies